-"The Department recognizes the importance of involving the public in information exchange when providing transportation facilities and services to best meet the State's transportation needs.
-Therefore, it is the policy of the Florida Department of Transportation to promote public involvement opportunities and information exchange activities in all functional areas using various techniques adapted to local area condition and project requirements."
+The Department will promote public involvement, engagement opportunities and information exchange activities in all functional areas using various techniques adapted to the audience, local area conditions, and project requirements."

-Detailed information on Public Involvement activities and requirements can be found in the Project Development and Environment Manual (PD&E Manual) Part 1, Chapter 11 and the Public Involvement Handbook.
+Detailed information on Public Involvement activities and requirements can be found in the Metropolitan Planning Organization (MPO) Program Management Handbook, Chapter 6; the Project Development and Environment Manual (PD&E Manual) Part 1, Chapter 11 and the Public Involvement Handbook.

 Typically, when a project reaches the design phase, many of the project commitments and community issues have already been identified.
 However, there are times when design alternatives need to be reevaluated to determine their community impacts.
 Any commitments made in previous phases are communicated to designers, who are responsible for carrying them out.
-If constraints arise that require design changes which affect FDOT's ability to meet commitments, then the process would require follow-up with the affected community.
+If constraints arise that require design changes that affect FDOT's ability to meet commitments, then the process would require follow-up with the affected community.
 In such cases, additional public involvement and community impact assessment may be necessary to address public concerns.
 Projects may have the following potential community impacts that are not identified until the design phase:

-- (1) Impacts on public safety, including people with disabilities - (2) School crossings or other areas of high pedestrian activity - (3) Aesthetic features such as landscaping or tree replacement - (4) Medians or access changes - (5) Intersections and driveways, including audible signalized intersections - (6) Accessibility of corridor businesses and neighborhoods - (7) Significant improvements to bicycle, pedestrian, and transit facilities - (8) Lighting - (9) Maintenance of Traffic

-- (10) Railroad crossings - (11) Location and extent of storm water management facilities
+- (1) Impacts on public safety, including people with disabilities - (2) School crossings or other areas of high pedestrian activity - (3) Aesthetic features such as landscaping or tree replacement - (4) Medians or access changes - (5) Intersections and driveways, including audible signalized intersections - (6) Accessibility of corridor businesses and neighborhoods - (7) Significant improvements to bicycle, pedestrian, and transit facilities - (8) Lighting - (9) Maintenance of Traffic - (10) Railroad crossings - (11) Location and extent of storm water management facilities